Polytechnic (Greece)

 The Polytechnic (Greek: Πολυτεχνείο) is the traditional name for institutions of higher education in Greece, dealing with engineering at the undergraduate and postgraduate levels.
 There are currently two polytechnics that operate as independent (public) universities and five polytechnic schools that belong to universities.
 They consist mainly of Engineering departments and their undergraduate programs have a duration of 5 years (full-time).
-The legal framework of their operation is the same as the one of the universities, and their graduates have equal rights with the graduates of public Greek universities.
+The legal framework of their operation is the same as that of the universities, and their graduates have equal rights with the graduates of public Greek universities.
 Greek polytechnics are also referred to as Technical Universities.